 In 2006, Katherine Jefferts-Schori became the first female primate of any Anglican province.
 The presiding bishop of the Episcopal Church does not have jurisdiction over a diocese, but that person wields a lot of moral authority throughout the denomination.
 Over the next nine years, Pres.
 Bp.
 Schori ruled with an iron fist.
 Along with her sycophant diocesan bishops, she defrocked any remaining clergymen who refused on the grounds of the Church’s own Scripture and Tradition to condone the ordination of women or homosexuals to the major orders of clergy.
 “At her direction, the national church initiated lawsuits against departing dioceses and parishes, with some $22 million spent as of 2011.
 She also established a policy that church properties were not to be sold to departing congregations.”
 (Wikipedia) Deep indeed was the vindictiveness that Jefferts-Schori demonstrated during her primacy of the Episcopal Church.
 Four whole dioceses left TEC in 2009, but since the Church canons had been changed to stipulate that all diocesan and parochial real estate was held in trust for the national Church, nearly all of the renegades had to part with their earthly treasure to carry on as best they could.
 South Carolina also was forced to leave in 2012, since Bp.
 Lawrence was bullied and persecuted by the national church for his faithfulness to Tradition.
 Bp.
 Love of Albany was even put on trial in an ecclesiastical court for maintaining moral standards in his diocese in upstate New York.

-A resolution of the general convention in 2018 made trial rites for “marriage equality” available to all homosexual Episcopalians, regardless of the diocesan bishop’s view of the matter.
+A resolution of the general convention made trial rites for “marriage equality” available to all homosexual Episcopalians, regardless of the diocesan bishop’s view of the matter.
 This caused the worldwide primates to suspend TEC’s full participation in the Anglican Communion for three years until 2018.
 Strike four.

 It is this radical, despotic TEC to which St. Bart’s belongs so enthusiastically.
 Surely Abp.
 Elpidophoros was well aware of TEC’s tumultuous recent past when, ignoring his own Cathedral of the Holy Trinity in Manhattan, and passing over any other Greek Orthodox churches in his see, he went a few city blocks out of his way to select a parish named St. Bartholomew for the day’s festivities.
 Was he totally ignorant of the radical policies executed by the leadership of the TEC?